The cutting and polishing of diamonds. See also lapidary.

 Businesses employing two or more makers:

-- Monnickendam Diamonds – 1 master cutter and 2 trainees
+- Monnickendam Diamonds – 1 master polisher, 2 cutters and 2 trainees

 The British Academy of Jewellery (formerly Holts Academy of Jewellery) emerged from the jewellery trade in Hatton Garden and has developed accredited training and apprenticeships for jewellery makers.
 This was created in response to concerns about skills shortages and a lack of new entrants into the trade.